-If you’re struggling to afford your energy bills and worried about heating your home this winter, check whether you are entitled to any financial assistance from the government.
+If you’re struggling to afford your energy bills and worried about staying warm, check whether you are entitled to any financial assistance from the government.

-There are various schemes available.
-For example, if you were born on or before 26 September 1955, you may be entitled to a tax-free Winter Fuel payment of between £100 and £300 to help pay your heating bills.
-The amount you receive depends on your age and who else you live with.
+If you were born on or before 26 September 1955, check if you’re entitled to the Winter Fuel payment.
+This is a tax-free amount of between £100 and £300 to help pay your heating bills over winter, and the amount you receive depends on your age and anyone else in your household.

 You may be eligible, for example, if you receive the Guarantee Credit element of pension Credit or certain means-tested benefits, and your electricity supplier is part of the Warm Homes Discount scheme.
 Find out more about help you might be able to claim in our guide Are you eligible for help with heating costs?